 Base camp is in a pleasant, wooded ablation valley with good water.
 There might be cattle here and food needs to be well protected when you’re away from camp.

 Kerosene is available in Gilgit and other towns but it is not very clean so be prepared to clean your stove.
 White gas is not available.
 Gas canisters left by previous expeditions are available in Gilgit.
 Canisters are said to be refilled, but they have always worked for me.
 Otherwise canisters will need to be freighted from abroad or bought from your agent.

 A good selection of food is available in Islamabad, Gilgit or Karimabad.
 The only food you might consider bringing with you is special mountain food.

 This can be cheap in Pakistan.
-In Gilgit the Madina Guesthouse is recommended.
+In Gilgit the New Madina Guesthouse is recommended.
 Karimabad is a good place to relax after climbing.
 The cheap guesthouses around Zero Point are a good place to stay.
 I like the Haider Inn.

-Base Camp was established at 3750m above the Muchuhar Glacier.
-A long, narrow snow gully above Base Camp led to a small col at 5340m.
-After a bivi here, the rocky South Ridge was followed to the top, with some roped pitches but no major difficulties.
+Base camp was established at 3750m above the Muchuhar Glacier.
+A long, narrow snow gully above base camp led to a small col at 5340m.
+After a bivi here, the rocky south ridge was followed to the top, with some roped pitches but no major difficulties.
 A few abseils were required on the ridge in descent.

 When to Climb

 The climbing season is from June to mid September.
 The monsoon from the Bay of Bengal moves westward and reaches Pakistan in late June through to September.
 The Karakoram is in the Himalayan rain shadow which limits the effect of the monsoon.
 However when the monsoon breaks down country it’s usually stormy in the mountains.
 The weather can change very quickly with snow fall higher up or heavy rain at lower altitudes.
 Climbing in the Karakoram requires considerable patience.
 There can be extended spells of good weather; the difficulty thing is predicting when they will be.